Bloody Roar 2: Reception

+The PlayStation version received favorable reviews according to the review aggregation website GameRankings.
+Next Generation called it "a visually pretty and fun-to-play fighting game with just enough to set it apart from the rest of the 'me too' titles.
+Despite the minor balancing issues, there is a whole lot to like."
+In Japan, Famitsu gave it a score of 32 out of 40.
+GamePro called it "a welcome addition to any fighter's library."

-Bloody Roar 2 received generally positive reviews from critics.
-Doug Perry of IGN said that "What the game lacks in history and originality, it makes up for in a deep combo-laden fighting system, exquisite graphics, and layers of gameplay modes that few games offer."
-Johnny Liu of Game Revolution concluded that "Bloody Roar II is a game that you just don't want to spend that much time with.
+Douglass C. Perry of IGN said, "What the game lacks in history and originality, it makes up for in a deep combo-laden fighting system, exquisite graphics, and layers of gameplay modes that few games offer."
+Johnny Liu of GameRevolution called it "a game that you just don't want to spend that much time with.
 It's fine for a try or two and nothing more.
 While good enough, Bloody Roar II isn't anywhere near the best.
-James Mielke of GameSpot said that "if you never picked up the first game, Bloody Roar 2 is still a good game, with a much better cast than the first one.
+James Mielke of GameSpot said of the Japanese import, "If you never picked up the first game, Bloody Roar 2 is still a good game, with a much better cast than the first one.
 However, in contrast to the original American version of BR1, Bloody Roar 2 is a marginal improvement that still suffers from second-best status due to the exclusion of integral gameplay elements that should never have been messed with.
 The game is a major disappointment for such a promising series."

-Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and stated that "Bloody Roar 2 is a visually pretty and fun-to-play fighting game with just enough to set it apart from the rest of the 'me too' titles.
-Despite the minor balance issues, there is a whole lot to like."